 When referring to a round CD, DVD, or Blu-ray, it is known as a "disc" and not a "disk."
 When referring to magnetic media, like a floppy disk or hard disk drive, it is called a "disk" and not a "disc."

 What is a CD used for in a computer?

 As we mentioned above, compact discs store data to be retrieved or executed at a later date.
 CDs can store software programs to install onto your computer.
 They save files for backup or transfer to another computer and hold music to play in a CD player.

 How much data does a CD hold?

 If you're burning a CD with MP3 music audio files, the disc is a data disc and not an audio disc.
-In other words, a disc with MP3 files could store a lot more than 80 minutes of music.
+In other words, a disc with MP3 files could store more than 80 minutes of music.

 To use a CD on a computer, open the CD or DVD drive disc tray by pressing the drive's eject button.
 Place the CD in the drive's disc tray face up and press the eject button again to close the disc tray.
 Most computers autorun or autoplay a CD, displaying a window with options to use the CD or play music on the CD.